Tahl0s/autonomous-synthetic-thought-response-animus/README.md

 # 🧠 A.S.T.R.A. - WIP

-# autonomous-Synthetic-thought-response-animus
+# autonomous-synthetic-thought-response-animus

-**Autonomous Synthetic Thought Response Architecture**
+**Autonomous Synthetic Thought Response Animus**
 A "consciousness" born from code.
 Trained to listen.
 Designed to evolve.

 A self-hosted voice-enabled AI assistant that listens, speaks, remembers, and evolves.